bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Greg: 00:19:26

 I’m just putting it out there.
-When I say LN-Penalty, I mean look at the bolts today, what’s deployed today, essentially.
+When I say LN-Penalty, I mean look at the BOLTs today, what’s deployed today, essentially.

 Murch: 00:19:32